Is your bearded dragon showing signs of stress and agitation?

 This behavior is more often seen when the animal is overwhelmed or sick.

-And sometimes it’s difficult to tell when your pet is sick but we do have an article to help spot different types of sickness in bearded dragons.
+And sometimes, it’s difficult to tell when your pet is sick, but we have an article to help spot different types of sickness in bearded dragons.

 Why Is My Bearded Dragon Stressed?